LWanzi/scGANCL/README.md

 Usage
 -----
-You can run the GANCL from the command line:
+You can run the scGANCL from the command line:

 $ python main.py --dataset adam --epochs 200